California county routes in zone G: Route description

 G2 runs from the Quito Road overcrossing of SR 85 in Saratoga, north along Quito Road.
 G2 is not signed along this section and is not commonly recognized as existing along this 2 lane road by either locals or mapmakers.
 The Quito Road portion is also maintained by the City of Saratoga rather than Santa Clara County.

 As the road leaves Saratoga and enters San Jose, it widens to a 6 lane county-maintained expressway with a concrete island divider; at this point it becomes Lawrence Expressway.
 The Lawrence Expressway section from just south of Saratoga Avenue is more readily recognized as G2.
-Local residents almost exclusively refer to G2 as Lawrence Expressway.
+Local residents refer to G2 as Lawrence Expressway.
 The road continues north, with access usually restricted to major intersections which are controlled via traffic lights.

-Lawrence Expressway continues northeasterly and junctions with I-280 and Stevens Creek Boulevard over a complex shared separated grade crossing.
-Lawrence Expressway proceeds under I-280 before immediately rising over Stevens Creek Boulevard.
+Lawrence Expressway continues north and intersects with I-280 and Stevens Creek Boulevard over a complex shared separated grade crossing: the expressway proceeds under I-280 before immediately rising over Stevens Creek Boulevard.
 San Tomas Expressway and Campbell Avenue also share ramps for access to I-280 with the exception of the onramp to Southbound I-280 which is accessed directly from Lawrence Expressway.
-The Expressway continues north into Santa Clara and widens to 8 lanes with an HOV lane occupying the far right lane.
+Lawrence Expressway continues north into Santa Clara and widens to 8 lanes with an HOV lane occupying the far right lane.

 Lawrence Expressway also has another separated grade interchange with El Camino Real (SR 82).
-Lawrence Expressway then enters Sunnyvale.
+It then enters Sunnyvale.
 At this point the expressway passes over Caltrain's Lawrence Station.
-Lawrence Expressway also passes under Central Expressway (G6) on a separated grade interchange and over US 101 on a separated grade interchange.
+It also passes under Central Expressway (G6) on a separated grade interchange and over US 101 on a separated grade interchange.
 The US 101 interchange was upgraded in the early 2000s to include traffic light control on G2.

 G2 reaches its northern terminus at the end of Lawrence Expressway at the SR 237 Freeway.
 The physical road continues north as Caribbean Drive, which then curves back south through Sunnyvale and Cupertino, paralleling Lawrence Expressway under several different street names until the roads intersect again at Highway 9 and Quito.
-This effectively makes the road one continuous counterclockwise loop through the Santa Clara Valley, where one driver could start on Quito road and end up exactly where they started without ever changing lanes.
+This effectively makes the road one continuous counterclockwise loop through the Santa Clara Valley, where one driver could start on Quito Road and end up exactly where they started without ever changing lanes.